bencentra/computercamp/2018/javascript/index.md

 });
 console.log(product); // => 6

-// ES6 has "arrow functions" that implicitly return it they're on one line const divide = (a, b) => a / b;
+// ES6 has "arrow functions" that implicitly return if they're on one line const divide = (a, b) => a / b;
 divide(x, y); // => 0.6666666666666666